truethari/NextDrive/README.md

 ### Environment Variables

 NextDrive uses environment variables to connect to the cloud storage services.
-To add environment variables, create a `.env` file in the project directory and add the following:
+To add environment variables, create a `.env.local` file in the project directory and add the following:

 ```env
 # GOOGLE DRIVE 1